alttch/busrt/README.md

 ## elbus vs NATS

-According to benchmarks, elbus is usually faster than NATS in typical common tasks, but to avoid holy wars we do not provide any numbers.
+According to benchmarks, elbus is usually faster than NATS in typical common tasks (with no QoS), but to avoid holy wars we do not provide any numbers.
 Please benchmark by yourself.

 ## About the authors